Sierra-Alpha/desert/docs/project-report.md

 more lightweight and portable and mostly installable everywhere so I persued this avenue.
 But this approach wasn't totally easy to setup.

-the minimum the system needs to support is an Xserver, a VNC connection for viewing the Xwindows remotely and an SSH server to allow a secure tunnel of encrypted traffick to the VNC server.
+The minimum the system needs to support is an Xserver, a VNC connection for viewing the Xwindows remotely and an SSH server to allow a secure tunnel of encrypted traffick to the VNC server.